-I or INPUT

-File containing input source code and MALET executive directives.
+Keyname Description I or INPUT File containing input source code and MALET executive directives.
 If the file is named something other than INPUT, it is an alternate input file read until EOF/EOI is encountered.
-At that point, the file named INPUT is read (Default: I=INPUT).

-O or OUTPUT L or LIST

-File which is to receive output data from MALET.
-If MALET is run using a terminal, the file name determines where a copy of OUTPUT is destined (Default: 0=OUTPUT or L=OUTPUT).
+At that point, the file named INPUT is read.
+(Default: I=INPUT) O or OUTPUT L or LIST File that is to receive output data from MALET.
+If MALET is run using a terminal, the file name determines where a copy of OUTPUT is destined.
+(Default: O=OUTPUT or L=OUTPUT)